signalfx/splunk-otel-collector/README.md

-The Splunk distribution of [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) provides a binary that can be deployed as a standalone service (also known as a gateway) that can receive, process and export trace, metric and log data.
+The Splunk distribution of [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) provides a binary that can receive, process and export trace, metric and log data.
 This distribution is supported by Splunk.

 The Collector currently supports: